lupyuen/lupyuen.github.io/src/usb2.md

 _Do we copy the FreeBSD Driver into NuttX?_

 Sorry that sounds mighty irresponsible...
-Without understanding the code!
+If we don't understand the code!
 (Just like ChatGPT)

 Remember that the Allwinner A64 USB Controller is based on the __design by Mentor Graphics__...

 -   [__"Document the USB Controller"__](https://lupyuen.github.io/articles/usb2#document-the-usb-controller)

-Hence to understand how the driver works, we shall __match the FreeBSD Driver Code__ with the __Mentor Graphics Doc__.
+Hence to understand the driver internals, we shall __match the FreeBSD Driver Code__ with the __Mentor Graphics Doc__.

 [(Kinda like __Rosetta Stone__)](https://en.wikipedia.org/wiki/Rosetta_Stone#Reading_the_Rosetta_Stone)